beakbahama/log/docs/existence.md

 >
 > This "Stress Test" is not merely an introduction.
 It is a fundamental part of the explanation itself.
 Before we can answer *"Why is there existence?"*, we must first define what a complete and valid answer would even look like.
 This document will first establish these foundational principles for truth, and then proceed to unveil the explanation that is built upon them.

+## A Stress Test for Any "Explanation for Existence"
 Before presenting an explanation for existence, it is essential to first establish a universal set of rigorous criteria that any such candidate must meet.
 To claim the title of a final, fundamental understanding, an explanation cannot merely be an interesting story or a new theory.
 It must withstand the most demanding logical and observational stress tests.

 The only foundational principle of this stress test is simply **a rigorous adherence to observation**.
 The final explanation cannot use an unobservable inference as its foundation.
 It must ground itself in the observable and show how all observed behaviors emerge from it.
 For instance, the motion of a falling apple is an observed behavior.
 But the "force of gravity" or the "bending of spacetime" are inferred physical mechanisms that are not directly observable.
 The explanation must derive the behavior from the directly observable only.